Offside (2006 Iranian film): Top ten lists

 In July 2025, it ranked number 92 on Rolling Stones list of "The 100 Best Movies of the 21st Century."

+Screening controversies

+Offside is still banned from public screening in Iran.
+After its release in 2006, Sony Pictures Classics attempted to persuade Iran's Ministry of Culture and Islamic Guidance to lift the ban for a short period in order to let the film qualify for an Oscar campaign.
+However, the ministry refused.

 Awards

 The film won the Silver Bear at the Berlin International Film Festival in 2006, and was in the official selection for the 2006 New York and Toronto International Film Festivals.
+At the Asian Film Awards, Jafar Panahi was nominated for Best Director for the film.